Browse by Medical Category

 Research interests and activities: Dr. Traeger’s research focuses on improving health behaviors and quality of life in adults with cancer.
 She also conducts research on strategies to enhance resilience in medical providers.

 Clinical interests and activities: Dr. Traeger specializes in the care of adults with cancer and other chronic medical conditions.

-Training activities: Dr. Traeger is a member of the psychology intern selection and training committees and she leads the psychology dissertation seminar.
+Training activities: Dr. Traeger is a member of the psychology intern selection and training committees.
 She provides clinical research mentorship and consultation to interns, fellows and junior faculty.